Open-KO/KnightOnline/README.md

 * _We stick to the 1298/9 database schema_.
 To ensure compatibility with the 1298/9 version of the game we do not modify the basic database schema.
 This means the structure of the database and how information is stored in the database doesn’t change while we are working.
 This could change once the core functionality of the 1298/9 is in place.

+## Contributing

+Considering contributing?
+Great!
+That's what this project's for.
+We'll typically accept most PRs, but please be aware of a few ground rules:
+1. The PR respects our goals as outlined above (no asset changes, features must exist in 1.298 and behave correctly in both the official client & server, etc.)
+2. The change must have been made / written by you.
+If contributing on behalf of someone else, then this should be acknowledged.
+3. **No AI use.**
+This is somewhat coupled with 2 (as the code must be your own), but as enticing as AI is for "convenience", and how much it is pushed in virtually all areas of our day-to-day life, it is a poor replacement for a human's own critical thinking.
+The purpose of this project is for academic/learning purposes.
+You should not be trying to learn from AI.

+At absolute best, it is acceptable to use it to (after you've done so yourself already) verify your work and try to spot any issues.
+But even here, anything it says should be taken with a huge grain of salt.
+AI is highly inaccurate, makes things up on a whim (i.e. hallucinates) and is confident enough to persist in telling you that it's not until you push back (and even then, it may still not budge).

+Regarding the code quality itself, it will regurgitate patterns it's seen, good or bad (mostly bad).
+The code may not even address what you're intending it to address.

+AI usage is reasonably easy to detect.
+We expect a certain level of code quality in our codebase (which we're happy to work with you to help improve your code before we merge it into our codebase -- **if you wrote it yourself**).
+AI, however, is a waste of everybody's time.

+Please do not use AI.
+Thankyou.

 <p align="center">
 	<img src="https://github.com/Open-KO/KnightOnline/blob/master/openko_example.png?raw=true" />
 </p>